 VIA GIULIA, 2009

-During Mussolini’s leadership, this prominent site facing the Tiber River was cleared for a project that never came.
-Our studio team proposed an International Students’ Campus to fill the gap along the Baroque Via Giulia, which leads to the Vatican.
-Our proposal built upon the medieval foundations existing on site, creating the interesting challenge of adapting our program to a predetermined grid.
+During Mussolini’s leadership, this prominent site facing the Tiber River was cleared for a project that never arrived.
+Our studio team proposed an International Students’ Campus to fill the gap along the Via Giulia, a Baroque thoroughfare leading straight to the Vatican.
+Our proposal built upon the medieval foundations existing on site, with the challenge of adapting our program to a predetermined structural layout.

 Individually, I designed the northwestern block.
 It contains ground-level shops, student functions, and a variety of student apartment types.
-The façade’s proportions and ornament are based on the Roman Temple of Bacchus in Baalbek, Lebanon.
+The façade’s proportions and ornament are derived from the Roman Temple of Bacchus in Baalbek, Lebanon.
 A poetic nod to student life.